ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 ```

 :::note Materialized column behavior
-Values of materialized columns are always calculated at insert time and cannot be specified in INSERT queries.
+Values of materialized columns are always calculated at insert time and cannot be specified in `INSERT` queries.
 Materialized columns will, by default, not be returned in a `SELECT *`.
-This is to preserve the invariant that the result of a SELECT * can always be inserted back into the table using INSERT.
+This is to preserve the invariant that the result of a `SELECT *` can always be inserted back into the table using INSERT.
 This behavior can be disabled by setting `asterisk_include_materialized_columns=1`.
 :::

-For more complex filtering and transformation tasks, we recommend using Materialized views.
-See [here](/docs/en/materialized-view) for further examples.
+For more complex filtering and transformation tasks, we recommend using [materialized views](/docs/en/materialized-view).

 ## Static vs dynamic JSON

 The principle task on defining a schema for JSON is to determine the appropriate type for each key's value.
-We recommended users apply the following rules recrusively on each key in the JSON hierarchy to determine the appropriate for each.
+We recommended users apply the following rules recursively on each key in the JSON hierarchy to determine the appropriate type for each key.

 1. **Primitive types** - If the key's value is a primitive type, irrespective of whether it is part of a sub object or on the root, ensure you select its type according to general schema [design best practices](/docs/en/data-modeling/schema-design) and [type optimization rules](/docs/en/data-modeling/schema-design#optimizing-types).
 Arrays of primitives, such as `phone_numbers` below, can be modeled as `Array(<type>)` e.g., `Array(String)`.
-2. **Static vs dynamic** - If the key's value is a complex object i.e. either an object or array of objects, establish whether it is subject to change.
+2. **Static vs dynamic** - If the key's value is a complex object i.e. either an object or an array of objects, establish whether it is subject to change.
 Objects that rarely have new keys, where the addition of a new key can be predicted and handled with a schema change via [`ALTER TABLE ADD COLUMN`](/docs/en/sql-reference/statements/alter/column#add-column), can be considered **static**.
-This includes objects where only a subset of the keys maybe provided on some JSON documents.
+This includes objects where only a subset of the keys may be provided on some JSON documents.
 Objects where new keys are added frequently and/or not predictable should be considered **dynamic**.
-To establish whether a value is **static** or **dynamic**, see the relevant ["Handling static objects"](/docs/en/integrations/data-formats/json/schema#handling-static-objects) and ["Handling dynamic objects"](/docs/en/integrations/data-formats/json/schema#handling-dynamic-objects) below.
+To establish whether a value is **static** or **dynamic**, see the relevant sections [**Handling static objects**](/docs/en/integrations/data-formats/json/schema#handling-static-objects) and [**Handling dynamic objects**](/docs/en/integrations/data-formats/json/schema#handling-dynamic-objects) below.

 <p></p>

 **Important:** The above rules should be applied recursively.
-If a key's value is determined to be dynamic, no further evaluation is required and the guidelines in ["Handling dynamic objects"](/docs/en/integrations/data-formats/json/schema#handling-dynamic-objects) can be followed.
+If a key's value is determined to be dynamic, no further evaluation is required and the guidelines in [**Handling dynamic objects**](/docs/en/integrations/data-formats/json/schema#handling-dynamic-objects) can be followed.
 If the object is static, continue to assess the subkeys until either key values are primitive or dynamic keys are encountered.

 To illustrate these rules, we use the following JSON example representing a person: